croct-tech/plug-js/README.md

 </script>
 ```

-Now, click on "Ask my birth date", enter your birth date and then click on "Show my age", and you should see
+Now, click on _"Ask my birth date"_, enter your birth date and then click on _"Show my age"_, and you should see
 your age based on the entered birth date.

 #### Enriching sessions